markovejnovic/vim-dssl2/README.md

 This plugin arose from the need to write a usable plugin for the language.

-I love vim (you probably will too) and dssl2 doesn't have a plugin.
-That's how we got here.

 ## Installation

 Add the appropriate plugin requirements to your favorite vim package manager.